Skip to content

 Choose today’s cards

-Pick 2 – 4 activities for each block (morning/afternoon/evening).
-Keep it short for beginners—then gradually add more items as your child succeeds.
+Pick 2–4 activities for each block (morning/afternoon/evening).
+Keep it short for beginners—then gradually add more as your child succeeds.

 3